Freddie Freeman Player Props: Dodgers vs. Padres

 Padres Pitching Rankings

+- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 12th in the league.

-- The Padres' 3.70 team ERA ranks first across all league pitching staffs.
+- The Padres have a 3.75 team ERA that ranks first among all league pitching staffs.

-- The Padres allow the seventh-fewest home runs in baseball (119 total, 1.1 per game).
+- Padres pitchers combine to give up the sixth-fewest home runs in baseball (120 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.